stacksmith/cl-with-c/README.md

 # -with-c

 A universal macro for dealing with foreign objects.

-A universal macro for dealing with foreign objects.
 Creates an environment with one or more foreign objects - which may be any mix of existing, new, or temporarily-allocated objects.